nationalparkservice/QC-tips-and-tricks/3_select_distinct_left_join/3_select_distinct_left_join.md

     #> 15 HA      Hawaiian Airlines Inc.

 If the method above is unclear to you, try breaking the process down into individual steps.
 Create the left and right tables.
 Then run then left_join() function from the left table on the right table using the carrier column.
-Since its a left join, we will use *all* of the left values and only the right values that match.
-Since 'UAA' occurs in the left table, it is displayed in the left column, but it doesn't have corresponding values in the right table, hence the 'NA'.
+Since its a left join, we will use *all* the left values and only the right values that match.
+Since 'UAA' occurs in the left table, it is displayed in the left column, but it doesn't have a corresponding value in the right table, hence the 'NA'.
 I'll show the steps here.

     left_table <- flights_bad |>
       distinct(carrier)